-If you or your firm are interested in learning more about any of these programs, if you have other ideas to help our students succeed, please contact Brandelyn Anderson, Director of Programs, at (202) 563-6862 ×183.
+If you or your firm are interested in learning more about any of these programs, if you have other ideas to help our students succeed, please contact Kea McKoy, Director of Programs, at (202) 563-6862 ×183.

 Career Panels are hosted annually for Thurgood Marshall Academy alumni, as well as current 11th and 12th grade students.
 Volunteers speak with students about their professions, career paths, and offer advice for students wanting to pursue various careers.
-For more information, please contact Emma Levine, Alumni Program Manager, at (202) 563-6862 ×266.
+For more information, please contact Kevin Bruno, Alumni Program Manager, at (202) 563-6862 ×266.

 College Application Help Night is an evening when volunteers work with seniors for two hours to complete their college applications.
 Dinner is served for all volunteers and students.
 For more information, please contact Sanjay Mitchell, Director of College and Alumni Programs, at (202) 563-6862 ×193.

-Scholarship Day is hosted annually for the Senior Class on Martin Luther King, Jr. Day.
+Scholarship Day is hosted annually for the Senior Class on Martin Luther King, Jr. Day in January.
 Volunteers eat breakfast with our students, and help them with scholarship applications for college.
-For more information, please contact Torrance Winder, Alumni Program Associate, at (202) 563-6862 ×266.
+For more information, please contact Kevin Bruno, Alumni Program Associate, at (202) 563-6862 ×266.